 Application performance monitoring (APM) dovetails nicely with infrastructure monitoring, allowing you to monitor app performance and end-user satisfaction in context with the rest of your infrastructure.
-That’s why we recently unveiled Datadog APM to complement our infrastructure monitoring platform and provide full-stack observability.
+That’s why we unveiled Datadog APM to complement our infrastructure monitoring platform and provide full-stack observability.
 Datadog also integrates with APM service provider New Relic, so you can see your app-level New Relic metrics alongside metrics from your app infrastructure and supporting technologies.
-And with our new integration with New Relic Synthetics, now you can see even more performance metrics in Datadog.
+And with our integration with New Relic Synthetics, you can see even more performance metrics in Datadog.

 How APM and infrastructure monitoring fit together

 Infrastructure monitoring and APM focus on different layers of your stack.
 APM examines the user-facing aspects of application performance, helping you answer questions such as: how long does an end user need to wait before getting the service?
 And what code might be slowing things down?
 Infrastructure monitoring supplements that layer of visibility with detailed insight into the complex infrastructure supporting the application.
 After all, a user-facing performance problem–like excessively long response times–may arise from anywhere in the stack and could be due to one of countless causes, including load balancing bottlenecks or a database resource constraint.

 With our integration, dev and ops teams using New Relic can find issues in any part of their application stack.
 Together they help improve the observability of all system components and their interactions.

 Datadog collects New Relic metrics such as Apdex score, request throughput, and average response time so you can monitor app health and performance alongside your other application and server metrics.
 Metrics like Apdex score help surface symptoms of problems and as such are often useful for alerting.